 The 1096 is the Annual Summary and Transmittal of U.S. Information Returns and is used to file 1099s to the IRS.
 Justworks submits timely, by the January 31 deadline.

-Required for ALE's (companies with 50 or more FT-equivalent employees as determined by a specific formula).
-We will handle this filing for our customers, if we have adequate information around their plan offerings and contributions.
-See more information about the Affordable Care Act here.
+Required for Applicable Large Employers (i.e., companies with 50 or more FT and FT-equivalent employees).
+We will handle the filing and distribution of Forms 1094-C and 1095-C, as appropriate, for our customers, if we have adequate information around their plan offerings and contributions by the January 31 deadline.
+See more information about filings under the Affordable Care Act here.

 The W-3 is the Transmittal of Wage and Tax Statements and is used to file the Copy A portions of W-2 forms to the Social Security Administration (SSA).
 Justworks submits timely, by the January 31 deadline.